everx-labs/ton-labs-contracts/solidity/safemultisig/README.md

 * `"allBalance"` - use true (and value = 0) if you need to transfer all contract funds.
 Don't use value equal to contract balance to send all remaining tokens, such transaction will fail because before the value is subtracted from balance, gas and storage fees are consumed and the remaining balance will be less than value.
 * `"payload"` - use "" for simple transfer.
 Otherwise payload is used as a body of outbound internal message.
 Enter your seed phrase to sign the message with your key.

+If the wallet has multiple custodians and more than one custodian signature is required to execute a transaction, the new transaction is queued in multisig and waits for the necessary amount of confirmations (see section 4.7).
+Otherwise it is executed immediately.

 > Note: For maximum security you may also create a transaction message on a machine without internet connection in offline mode.